skip to Main Content

 A Chief Customer Officer (CCO) is a high-level executive position responsible for a company’s customer satisfaction.
 They monitor their Company’s customers and competitors to help develop strategic aims that benefit both the Company and its customers.

-They may also manage departments such as marketing, communications, service operations, and process improvement.
+They may also manage marketing, communications, service operations, and process improvement departments.
 Generally speaking, the CCO is tasked with increasing revenue from existing clients and finding new ones.
 The CCO reports to the CEO or President of a Company and works closely with the Company’s executive office members.

 A CCO is a senior figure in the business.
 Usually, it works closely with other critical executive team members to develop, communicate, and implement sales strategies that will contribute to the Company’s objectives.